Little Barrier Island: History

 Māori occupied the island for centuries prior to the first European visits, probably first settling there between 1350 and 1650 CE.
 The initial occupation was by descendants of Toi te Huatahi, followed by Tainui, who were then conquered by Ngāti Wai.
 By 1881 only a few Ngāti Wai were still living there and the British Crown attempted to buy the island in order to turn it into a nature reserve.
 After the purchase fell through, the island was instead appropriated through an Act of Parliament in 1894 and became New Zealand's first nature reserve the following year.
-Maori such as Rahui Te Kiri were evicted from the island by force in 1896.
+The Ngāti Wai still on the island, including the chiefs Wiremu Te Heru Tenetahi and Rāhui Te Kiri and their family, and a few Europeans living on the island, were forcibly removed from the island by a group of officials, police and soldiers in 1896.
 Since 1897, there has always been a caretaker or ranger resident on the island.
-In 2011 the crown settled treaty claims with local iwi, Hauturu was returned to iwi who in turn gifted it back to the people of Aotearoa.
+In 2011 the Crown settled treaty claims with local iwi, and the island was returned to iwi, who in turn gifted it back to the people of New Zealand.

 Access is heavily restricted for conservation reasons, and the island is uninhabited except for rotational conservation staff, scientists and rangers under the authority of the Department of Conservation.
 Electricity for their needs was provided by a diesel generator linked to a battery bank until 2005, and has since been replaced by twenty 175-watt solar panels, with the generator remaining solely for backup.
 Over the expected 20-year life-span, the new system is expected to generate fuel savings sufficient to replace its purchase costs.

 Stonework

-Māori stonework has been found in fourteen locations on the island, primarily around the coastal flats at Te Titoki Point.
+Māori stonework has been found at fourteen locations on the island, primarily around the coastal flats at Te Titoki Point.
 Man-made cuttings, which were described in 1895 as ruts for hauling canoes, can be seen on the boulder beach ridge at Te Titoki Point.
 There are also stone rows measuring up to 60 m long, 2 m wide and 0.5 m high, located near the mouth of Te Waikohare Stream.

 Stone rows and heaps can be found 200 m to 500 m from the mouths of Te Waikohare and Tirikawa Streams.
 The largest is 2 m high and 4 m wide.
 The most extensive stonework is located in the northwest of the island, near the ridge south of Te Hue Stream, where it is spread over several hectares.
 This site includes a number of terraces, which are stone-faced or have stone retaining walls.
 There are also numerous stone heaps and rows, and several free standing stone walls.

 Stonework in the northeast of the island is more weathered than in other areas and partially buried.
 Because of this weathering these features are thought to be older than at the other sites.